RahulSDeshpande/tyriar.github.io/_drafts/speed-index-measuring-page-load-time-a-different-way.md

 [Speed index][8] is a relatively new way of measuring web page performance that was originally developed for [webpagetest.org][1] which focuses on the user.
 It works by measuring how much of the *above-the-fold* content (the part that is on screen when loaded initially) is visually complete over time until it is 100% complete.

 The reason this is great is because it does a far better job at measuring how the user perceives the performance of a page.
-Take my blog for example, I've spent a long time optimising every part of it to get the speed index as low as possible, but the page can actually take 2-3 seconds to load fully due to MathJAX's numerous requests and work it can do on a page.
+Take my blog for example, I've spent a long time optimising every part of it to get the speed index as low as possible, but the page can actually take 2-3 seconds to load fully due to [MathJAX's][9] numerous requests and work it can do on a page.
 Speed index largely ignores this because by the time the user has scrolled down to the part of the page where the math is used, it has likely loaded anyway.
 Optimisations for speed index also typically improve the mobile experience because they're focused on getting something up and usable as soon as possible.